 - Vehicle accessories and equipment - GSA Schedule 23 V

 PLEASE NOTE - SPECIAL ORDERING INSTRUCTIONS

-In accordance with Federal Acquisition Regulation (FAR) 16.505 (a) and (b), each ordering agency must compare prices for each contractor that can meet the minimum order requirements when selecting the vehicle(s) that will meet their agency's mission.
+In accordance with Federal Acquisition Regulation (FAR) 16.505 (a) and (b), each ordering agency must compare the prices of all contractors that meet the minimum order requirements, when selecting the vehicle(s) that meet their agency's mission.
 Ordering agencies must also document the contract file with the rationale for placement and price of each order.

 The following should be considered when determining the best value for ordering light trucks, medium and heavy trucks, and passenger cars:

 - Fuel Economy

 Each order submitted to GSA for order placement must provide a statement affirming that all contractors were provided a fair opportunity to compete in accordance with FAR 16.505 (b).

 AUTOMOTIVE EXPRESS DESK